posener/mock-import/README.rst

 mock_import
 ~~~~~~~~~

-.. function:: mock_import(do_not_mock=None)

-    A helper function to mask ``ImportError``s on a scoped code, using the ``with``
+A helper function to mask `ImportError` s on a scoped code, using the `with`
 statement, or in method a method used as a decorator.
 Failed imports will be ignored, unless specified by the *do_not_mock* argument.

 The *do_not_mock* argument is a package or module name, or package or module
 names list.
 When specified, and imported in the scoped mocked code, importing
 them must succeed.
-If ``None`` (the default) then no import must succeed.
+If `None` (the default) then no import must succeed.

 Mocking import for a code block:
     >>> with mock_import():
     ...     import do_not_exists